Some businesses trade both online and offline.

 The massive growth and use of the Internet have profoundly changed many aspects of the way we communicate with each other.
 Our geographical position no longer has any significance on our ability to converse with one another.
 We can communicate with a person on the other side of the world as easily as we can talk to our neighbors.

-Businesses can transfer data via the internet no need to wait for the postal services.
+Businesses can transfer data via the internet with no need to wait for the postal services.
 Workers can now work from their homes on their computers and rest connected with the office.
 In the search to save on costs, companies can outsource work, which means hiring someone from outside the company even in different countries.
 This could be for doing tasks like data entry or telephone customer service.

 What are the advantages of doing business online?